 *Please note that this film is rated R by the Motion Picture Association of America and is not appropriate for young audiences.

-United Nations to Honour Legacy of Holocaust Survivors at New York Headquarters Memorial Ceremony, 27 January, 20 January 2010
+Press Release: United Nations to Honour Legacy of Holocaust Survivors at New York Headquarters Memorial Ceremony, 27 January (20 January 2010)

 Ms. Helstein travelled the world over the past decade to compile interviews with artists who have survived the Holocaust.
 Each conversation brings with it the realization that every painting or sketch on a torn scrap of paper is its own Holocaust diary.
 Their words and their images of the survivors are profoundly moving, communicating horror and hope artistically.